Advisory Council Member

 State 4-H Conference

-The Ohio 4-H Conference typically takes place at the Greater Columbus Convention Center on the second Saturday in March.
-In 2021 the conference will be presented in a virtual format.
+The Ohio 4-H Conference takes place at the Greater Columbus Convention Center on the second Saturday in March.

-In past years, in addition to the educational sessions, the day featured the Ohio 4-H Volunteer Recognition Luncheon highlighting the extraordinary accomplishments of volunteers.
-The teens (age 13 and older) have a luncheon that recognizes their peers and often features a keynote speaker.
-There will be no recognition event during the 2021 Virtual Ohio 4-H Conference.
+In addition to the educational sessions, the day features the Ohio 4-H Volunteer Recognition Luncheon highlighting the extraordinary accomplishments of volunteers.
+The teens (age 13 and older) have a luncheon where they recognize their peers and often features a keynote speaker.

 For more information and how to register see https://ohio4h.org/about/ohio-4-h-conference.